poirin/MyDiary/README.md

 # MyDiary

 My Diary is a web service that helps users manage their portfolio.
-Users can access the service through membership, and can record, store and manage their various activities (competition, projects, service activities, etc.).
-In addition, the server generates a portfolio (PPT) based on stored activities and helps users to automatically create their own portfolios with the desired design.
+Users can record, store and manage their various activities (competition, projects, service activities, etc..).
+The server generates a portfolio (PPT) based on activities and helps users to automatically create their own portfolios with the desired design.
+Also users can edit and make their own design of portfolio.

 *Website : http://poirin.cafe24.com/